Voting by mail: a Markov chain model for managing the security risks of election systems: Markov Chain Framework

 \subsection{Attacks Layer}

 The attacks layer is comprised of active vulnerabilities to the VBM process and can reflect different attacker goals, including changing the outcome of an election or eroding trust in political systems.
 Vulnerabilities in the VBM system are documented in attack trees by the US Election Assistance Commission \cite{EAC_2009} and have been expanded upon since the 2020 General Election \cite{ScalaProcessMap}.
 The terminal nodes of these attack trees represent ``access'' points to additional vulnerabilities within the process.
-For this reason, we model each of these terminal leaf nodes of the attack trees.
+For this reason, we model each of these terminal leaf nodes of the attack trees and they are labeled numerically with a prefix of ``X,'' using the notation from Scala et al.~\cite{ScalaProcessMap}.
+For example $X13$ represents the terminal attack node associated with the malicious loss of a ballot.
 Attack trees, a valuable tool in cybersecurity, help assess threats to a system \cite{attacktrees}.
 They depict potential vulnerabilities and attacker paths in a Boolean logic tree structure, where the root node represents the ultimate goal of an attacker.
 Attack trees use a combination of Boolean AND($\times$) and OR($+$) logic gates to trace paths from terminal attack nodes back to the root node.
-Figure \ref{fig:X{14}X13} shows an example of an attack tree that visualizes two attacks corresponding to the malicious loss ($X{13}$) and accidental loss ($X{14}$) of a ballot.
+Figure \ref{fig:X{14}X13} shows an example of an attack tree that visualizes two attacks corresponding to the malicious loss ($X{13}$) and accidental loss ($X{14}$) of a ballot \cite{EAC_2009}.
 In Figure \ref{fig:X{14}X13}, terminal attack nodes $X{13}$ and $X{14}$ form part of an attack path leading to a successful insider attack, represented by root node 1 with only OR-gates along the paths.
 These attack paths offer a static view of threats within the VBM process, with the terminal leaf nodes $X{13}$ and $X{14}$ serving as entry points.